Yaser-Amiri/netdata-ssh-module/README.md

 ----
 ## Usage
-1. Clone repo and copy SSH.chart.py to /usr/libexec/netdata/python.d/SSH.chart.py and change it's owner to *netdata* (sudo chown netdata:netdata /usr/libexec/netdata/python.d/SSH.chart)
+1. Clone repo

-2. Copy SSH.conf to /etc/netdata/python.d/SSH.conf and change its owner to netdata too.
+2. Run update.sh to install or update module to netdata root

 3. Restart the Netdata service.